 One of the simplest ways to think of compound interest is that it’s earned on already-existing interest.
-Basically, the more frequently the interest compounds, the more interest is generated as previous interest payments are added to generate a higher principal balance.
-Given this, you want compound interest on investments, but not on your debts.
+The more frequently the interest compounds, the more interest is generated as previous interest payments are added to generate a higher principal balance.
+You want compound interest on investments, but not on your debts.

-In contrast to compound interest, which is calculated again every time the interest is scheduled to compound, simple interest is only calculated based on the original principal balance.
+Compound interest is calculated again every time the interest is scheduled to compound, whereas simple interest is only calculated based on the original principal balance.

-There are several variables that impact the amount of compound interest generated by an investment or loan.
-These are the initial principal balance, the annual interest rate, how frequently the compounding is to take place and the length of time you have the investment – usually measured in years.
+Several variables that impact the amount of compound interest generated by an investment or loan include the initial principal balance, the annual interest rate, how frequently the compounding is to take place and the length of time you have the investment – usually measured in years.
 You can use the compounding formula to determine your return on investment or to compare the interest associated with different types of loans.

-To take the fullest advantage of the way compound interest works, invest early and often in accounts offering compounded interest.
+To take fullest advantage of the way compound interest works, invest early and often in accounts offering compounded interest.
 On the other hand, you should pay off any debts as quickly as possible because time is one of the most important factors in compound interest calculations.